 Multi-agency training remains a high priority for the HSAB.
 The existing programme is competency based, so that all staff know what is required for them to meet their safeguarding adults' responsibilities within the workplace.
 As a supplement to the formal training programme, the Safeguarding Adults and DoLS Service also ran briefing sessions across a range of agencies, offering most at the organisation's premises.
-A total of 1,263 people received some training through one of these approaches last year.
+The details are as follows: